Enrollment / Registration Information

 - Merit-Based Aid, Biomedical Programs: Office of Biomedical Graduate Education at firstname.lastname@example.org

-- If you have questions about your student account, contact the Office of Billing and Payment Services.
+- If you have questions about your student account, contact Revenue and Receivables.

 All incoming graduate students are required to complete this online training by two weeks after the first day of classes.
 Students who do not complete the training will have a registration hold placed on their account.
-You should be receiving an email with instructions on how to complete the course a few weeks before the start of term.
-If you do not receive instructions by the start of classes, please reach out to firstname.lastname@example.org.
+You should receive an email with instructions on how to complete the course in the weeks before the start of term.
+(It might land in your spam or trash folder.)
+If you do not receive instructions by the start of classes, please write email@example.com.

 All students under the jurisdiction of the Honor Council are required to take this tutorial.
 This includes all students in master’s and certificate programs except those in the McDonough School of Business.
 Students who do not complete the tutorial by the deadline will have a registration hold placed on their account.
 You will receive an email with instructions on how to complete the tutorial.

 You must update your local off-campus address.
-Students who do not do so by the deadline will receive a registration hold.
+Students who do not do so by the deadline will receive a registration hold on their student account.

 To satisfy the requirement, follow these easy steps:

 - Log in to MyAccess

 - Click “Personal Information”

 - Scroll to the bottom of the page and click “Type of Address to Insert” and select “Local Off Campus”

 - Click “Submit”